konskons11/ViRAE/README.md

 ### Run examples

-In order to better comprehend the use and output of the ZWA2 standalone application, we highly recommend inputting the -t flag only first so as to verify the installation of all prerequisites and deploy ZWA2 on a small test dataset.
+In order to better comprehend the use and output of the ZWA2 standalone application, we highly recommend inputting the -t flag only first so as to deploy ZWA2 on a small test dataset and verify the installation of all prerequisites.

 ZWA2 test mode run example:
 ```sh